 The original recipe requires you to do the whole cooking in stove top.
 But the microwave version makes it easy to prepare and uses less oil as well compared to stove top.

 - Potatoes : 4-5, medium size

 - Onion : 1 big, cut into chunks

 - Chili Powder : 1 -2 tsp, per taste (or 2-3 red chillies)

 - Oil, turmeric powder, salt

-- Add 1 -2 tsp of oil and microwave without covering, for about 8 minutes, or till the potatoes are 80% cooked.
+Add 1 -2 tsp of oil and microwave without covering, till the potatoes are 3/4th cooked.
+It took about 6-8 minutes in my machine.
+The time will vary from machine to machine, so keep watching it.

-- Check the seasonings and adjust.
-Take off the heat when potatoes are completely cooked and the masala is brown.
+Check the seasoning and adjust.
+Take off the heat when potatoes have reduced in size, cooked fully and roasted partially.